R-Meynard/MathsHPC-Labs-Docker/README.md

 # MathsHPC-Labs-Docker

-Docker environment for reproducible research in MathsHPC-Labs, bridging mathematics, HPC, and AI
+This repository provides the containerized environment for the **MathsHPC-Labs** project, dedicated to mathematical, physical, and philosophical explorations related to HPC and AI.

+## 🚀 Purpose
+- Provide a reproducible and portable environment.
+- Separate the research logic (MathsHPC-Labs) from the infrastructure (Docker).
+- Facilitate collaboration and integration through DevContainers.